thosgood/this-weeks-finds/markdown/101-151/week106.md

 won't need to feel too guilty about serving the extravagant octonionic dessert which follows.

-Start with R^n^, good old n-dimensional Euclidean space.
+Start with R^n, good old n-dimensional Euclidean space.
 We can imagine wanting to "compactify" this so that if you go sailing off to infinity in some direction you'll come sailing back from the other side like Magellan.
 There are different ways to do this.
-A well-known one is to take R^n^ and add on one extra "point at infinity", obtaining the n-dimensional sphere S^n^.
-Here the idea is that start anywhere in R^n^ and start sailing in any direction, you are sailing towards this "point at infinity".
+A well-known one is to take R^n and add on one extra "point at infinity", obtaining the n-dimensional sphere S^n.
+Here the idea is that start anywhere in R^n and start sailing in any direction, you are sailing towards this "point at infinity".

-But there is a sneakier way to compactify R^n^, which gives us not the n-dimensional sphere but "projective n-space".
+But there is a sneakier way to compactify R^n, which gives us not the n-dimensional sphere but "projective n-space".
 Here we add on a lot of points, one for each line through the origin.
 Now there are *lots* of points at infinity, one for every direction!
 The idea here is that if